 This exhibition is organized by The New York Public Library for the Performing Arts and the Art, Design & Architecture Museum, UC Santa Barbara with generous support provided by the May and Samuel Rudin Family Foundation, Inc., the Ceil and Michael Pulitzer Foundation, the Metabolic Studio, and Jody and John Arnhold, Victoria Hendler, and Eva and Yoel Haller.

 The New York Public Library for the Performing Arts gratefully acknowledges the leadership support of Dorothy and Lewis.
 B. Cullman.
 Additional support for exhibitions has been provided by Judy R. and Alfred A. Rosenberg and the Miriam and Harold Steinberg Foundation.

 Photo: Ann Halprin, The Branch, the Halprins’ dance deck, Kentfield, California, c.
 1957: A. A. Leath, Ann Halprin, and Simone Forti.
 Photograph by Warner Jepson.
 The Estate of Warner Jepson © by Warner Jepson - 2017.
 Museum Of Performance + Design, San Francisco.

-Open now.
-Ends September 16th, 2017.
-New York Public Library for the Performing Arts, Dorothy and Lewis B. Cullman Center
+May 24th, 2017 - September 16th, 2017 New York Public Library for the Performing Arts, Dorothy and Lewis B. Cullman Center